Hannes Arch: Death

 Hannes Arch died on 8 September 2016 in a helicopter crash in the Austrian Alps during a helicopter supply flight to a remote mountain lodge, the Elberfelder Hut.
 Shortly after takeoff at about 9:15 p.m., the helicopter struck the side of a mountain.
-Arch died of a broken neck, a passenger survived the crash.
+Arch died of a broken neck.
 Arch was accompanied in the helicopter by the mountain hut's owner Reinhard B., a 62-year-old German who ran the Alpine hut which Arch had delivered supplies to.
 The German was seriously injured in the crash but survived.

 Hannes Arch was buried at a funeral attended by his closest relatives in Trofaiach on 13 September 2016.

 Red Bull X-Alps

 Hannes made his mark on the paragliding scene inventing the grueling international competition known as the Red Bull X-Alps, taking the world's most elite paragliding pilots across the Alps from Austria to Monaco entirely by air or foot in a race against the clock.
 The event quickly gained a reputation as one of the world's toughest adventure races.